tunalad/nsp/README.md

               All verses in a book that match a pattern
           <Book>:<Chapter>/<Search>
               All verses in a chapter of a book that match a pattern

+      Interactive mode commands:
+          list
+                list books
+          help
+                show help
 ```

 ## Notes

 -   All books are in latin
 -   The Bible was obtained via a data scraper I've written (found in `src`), so there might be some mistakes in the text.

 ## Install

 Install `nsp` by running:

 ```